abapify/json-benchmark/README.md

 json = zcl_json=>render( data = data initial_components = 'include' ).
 ```

-In UI2 and XCO library i was not able to find such methods.
+In UI2 this can be achieved by using `compress = true` and in XCO library i was not able to find such methods.
 Please contribute if you found.

 ## Support data refs